hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 <!-- !split -->
-## LaTeX is very rich; other tools support only some elements
+## LaTeX is very rich; other tools support much less

 <!-- !bpop -->
  * Figures: all